 Meniscus Injury | Symptoms, Diagnosis & Physiotherapy Treatment

 Every contact sport is incredible to watch.
-The suspense, the thrill, and the strategy of every move keep all of us on the hook.
-Physical strength, agility, smooth twists, and turns require a lot of muscle and knee strength.
-Every such athlete playing sports like football, basketball, or rugby is at a high risk of a meniscus tear.
+Every move's suspense, thrill, and strategy keep us on the hook.
+Physical strength, agility, smooth twists, and turns require muscle and knee strength.
+Every athlete is at a high risk of a meniscus tear.

-Despite the knee joint typically being strong and sturdy, it’s not necessarily flexible.
+The knee joint is typically strong and sturdy, but it’s not necessarily flexible.
 Knees bear a lot of our weight and are more susceptible to wearing down.
 Meniscus tears are among the most common knee injuries.

 What is Meniscus Injury?

 Femur and Tibia are the two long bones that essentially make our knee joint.
-For protection, the kneecap (patella) sits in front of the joint.
-Knock joints are susceptible to frequent shocks from athletes playing contact sports and through normal day-to-day exercises.
+The kneecap (patella) sits in front of the joint for protection.
+Knock joints are susceptible to frequent shocks from athletes playing contact sports and regular day-to-day exercises.

 Here comes the meniscus, the knight in the shining armor placed beautifully between the two bones acting as shock absorbers and helping in stability by transmitting the weight from one bone to another.
-Two crescent-shaped bands of thick, rubbery cartilage, the medial meniscus, and lateral meniscus are on the inner and outside of the knee joint respectively.
+Two crescent-shaped bands of thick, rubbery cartilage, the medial meniscus, and lateral meniscus, are on the knee joint's inner and outside, respectively.
 Any injury or tear on this is called meniscus injury.

 Meniscus Injury Causes

-Several things can hurt our hero: a twist of the knee, say you change directions while running or a piece of the cartilage shredding, breaking, and being stuck in the knee joint when the meniscus loses its resiliency.
+Several things can hurt our hero: a knee twist, say you change directions while running, or a piece of the cartilage shredding, breaking and being stuck in the knee joint when the meniscus loses its resiliency.

 A tear can be of various sizes: the shape of a C, bucket handle, flap, radial, or hanging like a thread and of different intensities: mild in the beginning but triggered later by a simple activity like tripping over a stone.

-The meniscus can also tear from acute trauma or as the result of degenerative changes that happen over time.
+The meniscus can also tear from acute trauma or result from degenerative changes that happen over time.
 As people age, so does our hero.
-Aged, worn tissue is more prone to tears.
+Aged, lean tissue is more prone to tears.